SelectUSA/website/events/_posts/2015-10-13-india-road-show.md

 * Event in Kolkata on October 16 at Hotel (TBC) 10:00 am-2:00 pm
 * Return to the United States the evening of October 16

-A block of hotel rooms will be reserved in all four cities for participants.
+A block of hotel rooms will be reserved in all four cities for participants.-->